All Products

 Retrieve Client IP

-Specifies whether to enable ALB to retrieve the originating IP address of a client from the X-Forwarded-For header field.
-If you enable this feature, you must specify a trusted IP address list.
+Specify whether to enable the ALB instance to retrieve client IP addresses from the X-Forwarded-For header.
+If you enable this feature, you must specify trusted IP addresses.

 • If you set the trusted IP address list to 0.0.0.0/0, the ALB instance retrieves the leftmost IP address in the X-Forwarded-For header.
 The IP address is the source client IP address.